 "The most obvious benefit is how flexible the learning is," continues Vio Krajacic, learning and development manager for Bechtel's Global Infrastructure Business.
 "Online classes can be taken or retaken any time, anywhere, depending on the employee's availability.
-It reduces the cost of learning, as employees and facilitators don't need to travel."
+It reduces the cost of learning, as employees and facilitators don't e-learning is leading a revolution in the way we train our engineers